24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 For Emergencies

 Knock knees are a concern many parents notice as their child grows.
 While it may look unusual, in most cases, it is a natural part of development.
-However, there are situations where it requires closer attention and timely treatment.
+However, there are situations where it requires closer attention and timely treatment at a trusted orthopaedic hospital in Thane or by an experienced pediatric orthopaedic surgeon in Thane.

 It is important to understand that knock knees are not always a problem—but knowing when they are can make a significant difference in your child’s long-term joint health.